qligier/ch-epr/PMP-issues.md

 Whatever the choice, there will be multiple issues and none of the solutions seems to be better than the others.

+## POC scope

+What's the scope of the POC?

 ## Other issues

 [CDA-CH-EMED](https://art-decor.org/art-decor/decor-issues--cdachemed-), [CH-PHARM](https://art-decor.org/art-decor/decor-issues--ch-pharm-), [CH-EPR](https://art-decor.org/art-decor/decor-issues--ch-epr-), [CH-EMED](https://github.com/ehealthsuisse/ch-emed/issues), [CH-EPR-mHealth](https://github.com/ehealthsuisse/ch-epr-mhealth/issues)